 use products that contain this chemical, make sure you have adequate

 ventilation or use them outdoors, if possible.
 Also, wear gloves to avoid skin

 contact.
 But whenever you can, use environmentally safe products

 Avoid exposure to benzene, which can cause cancer.

-exhaust.
+Benzene is found in tobacco smoke, fuels, and paint supplies.
 Also, try to limit your exposure to newly dry-cleaned

 clothing or furnishings.
 Dry-cleaned goods may emit perchloroethylene (also known